Interparliamentary cooperation in the European Union

 Hungary first held the rotating Presidency of the Council of the European Union in the first half of 2011.

-Belgium holds the rotating Council Presidency during the first half of 2024, which will be transferred to Hungary on 1st July 2024.
+Hungary holds the rotating Council Presidency during the second half of 2024, which will be transferred to Poland on 1st January 2025.

 In order to maintain coherence and continuity between 6-months-long presidency programmes the Lisbon Treaty has introduced the so called Presidency Trio format, a group of three member states consecutively holding the rotating presidency.
 Members of a Presidency Trio adopt a common presidency programme, which sets the Presidencies’ goals and the common agenda for the upcoming 18 months.